F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_capacity-based-scaleout.rst

 When using :ref:`differentiated service environments <Differentiated Service Environments>`, you can configure capacity metrics for the F5® agent to provide scale out across multiple BIG-IP device groups.
 The F5 agent :ref:`configuration parameters <Configure the F5 OpenStack Agent>`  ``environment_group_number`` and ``environment_capacity_score`` allow the F5 LBaaSv2 agent scheduler to assign requests to the group that has the lowest capacity score.

-Each F5 agent is first configured, via the ``icontrol_endpoint`` parameter, to manage a BIG-IP device or device group.
-Agents with the same ``environment_group_number`` manage the same BIG-IP device group, regardless of whether they are configured with the same iControl® endpoints.
-This means that an agent can be configured to manage a specific device, but also be available to handle requests for its group.
+Each F5 agent expected to manage a specific :term:`device group` must be configured with the same ``icontrol_endpoints``.
+They must also be configured with the same ``environment_group_number``; this is used by the F5 LBaaSv2 driver to map the agents to the BIG-IP device group.
+The ``environment_group_number`` provides a convenient way for the F5 driver to identify agents that are available to handle requests for any of the devices in a given group.

 You can configure a variety of capacity metrics via the ``capacity_policy`` configuration parameter.
 These metrics are used to calculate an ``environment_capacity_score`` for the environment group.
 Each agent calculates the capacity score for its group and reports the score back to the Neutron database.